OfficeDev/Office-Add-in-samples/Samples/Excel.OfflineStorageAddin/README.md

 page_type: sample
 urlFragment: office-add-in-access-data-offline
 products:
+  - office
   - office-excel
   - office-365
   - office-powerpoint
   - office-word
 languages:
   - javascript
 extensions:
   contentType: samples
   technologies:
     - Add-ins
   createdDate: 7/19/2019 1:25:00 PM
 description: "See how you can implement localStorage to enable limited functionality for your Office Add-in when a user experiences lost connection."
 urlFragment: use-storage-techniques-to-access-data-from-an-office-add-in-when-offline